Leader-board/Purdue/MA261/Exam grading FAQ.md

 The recitation instructor now looks at their scores.
 He has two Cs and one C<sup>-</sup> to give out.
 Even though Student 3 did a bit poorer in the exams compared to Student 2, the fact that Student 3 did well on the homework and quizzes meant that he overall did better than Student 2, and hence gets the C. Student 2 is hence consigned to a C<sup>-</sup> (and rues themselves for not doing their homework).

 ## Part 2 - Getting your final grade
+> A lot of this information was originally written for the Fall 2019 information, and much of the cutoffs (unless other mentioned) is for that cohort.
+Again though, this should still be helpful for future semesters.

 I've added this section in response to several queries on the GroupMe chat. <br>
 First, go to MyMathLab and click Gradebook: